 Hey there everyone!
-Earth day is coming up on April 22nd, which means it’s the time of year when people start thinking of ways to reduce, reuse, and recycle.
+Earth day is coming up next month, which means it’s the perfect time of year for people start thinking of ways to reduce, reuse, and recycle.
 I love the challenge of coming up with ways to reduce waste.
 If you don’t believe me, you should see my scrap wood pile.
 I hate the idea of throwing it away when there could be a great project just begging to be built!
-Luckily, I was able to not only recycle an old tire from my local Discount Tire, but I was also able to dig into my scrap wood pile to complete it!
+To build this tire planter, I was able to not only recycle an old tire from my local Discount Tire, but I was also able to dig into my scrap wood pile to complete it!

-Here’s what you’ll need to make this planter:
+Here’s what you’ll need to make this tire planter:

 - 1 old tire